sbeckman/sbitx-sound-output-control/README.md

 This is a work in progress.
 The Audio can be glitchy, but it does demonstrate some capability and is a start in understanding how to support other audio devices.
 It may be possible to get a bluetooth audio device to work - but so far I haven't had much luck.

+NOTE: There are some other minor bug fixes and changes that are part of this package.
+One of the changes is to move the wisdom files to /home/pi/sbitx/data
+Because of this change the first time the program is run it will need about a minute to generate the wisdom files, if they're not in the data directory already.